mbernste/mbernste.github.io/_posts/2023-11-21-median_ratio.md

 <br>

-To normalize samples, we scale the read counts in each sample so that the identified genes that should match the reference sample do match the reference sample.
+To normalize the samples, we scale the read counts in each sample so that the identified genes that should match the reference sample do match the reference sample.
 This process is depicted below:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/median_ratio_scale_to_match_reference_sample.png" alt="drawing" width="700"/></center>